 9. Tunisia - $11,987

-Tunisia is a country found in north Africa.
-Much of Tunisia's economy has longtime been dependent on industries such as oil, tourism, and automobile parts.
+Tunisia is a North African country.
+Much of Tunisia's economy is dependent on industries such as oil, tourism, and automobile parts.
 The 1970s saw a period of unstructured growth for the economy of the country.
 Today, the per capita income in Tunisia is $11,987, Africa's 9th highest.